tbjgolden/synapse-design-language/README.md

 -----

-## Atomic Design Philosophy (aka Component Design)

-The Atomic Design Philosophy is the ideology of breaking the interface into progressively smaller components.

-Developers, think React components, Angular components or Object-Oriented style programming.

-Designers, think Sketch symbols, Illustrator symbols/groups, or duplicating Photoshop layers.

-**DRY.
-Don't repeat yourself.** Componentized designs equals quicker designing and quicker programming and a more consistent result.
+## How?

-## Breakpoints
+### Breakpoints

 Breakpoints are practically always necessary in some form.
 'Hamburger' menu icons are practical on smaller device widths and impractical on larger device widths.

 It follows that at least one breakpoint will be needed but often 2 or 3 are **needed**.

-Many websites have more than that; but the aim of the design should be to share the design logic between breakpoints where necessary.
+**However**, the aim of the design should be to share the design logic between breakpoints where necessary.
+A new breakpoint doesn't always need every part of the interface to change.
+This is often where display bugs and technical debt comes from.

-It means less code for developers to write, meaning faster results and less bugs and technical debt.
+**Additionally**, 'atoms' (the bottom layer of components) should change as little as possible between breakpoints.
+It defeats much of the point of using them otherwise.

 **_This means avoiding fixed units EXCEPT when the size would never be affected by the screen's size._**

-## Units: (remainder, grow, ratio, fixed)
+### Synapses Units

 A **remainder** unit is one which just fills the remaining space.
 It has no associated number with it.
 It can be seen as having no 'unit'.